Where Are the Eagles Now? Find Out Here:

 Wisconsin River Wintering Eagle Watch Tour

-The Eagle Watch Tour uses mobile devices such as an iPhone or Android phone to guide you to eagle watchpoints along the Wisconsin River.
-The tour is broken into two sections, one for the upper Wisconsin River and the other for the lower Wisconsin River, with both tours starting at the Sauk-Prairie Area Chamber of Commerce in Sauk City, Wisconsin.
+The Eagle Watch Tour uses mobile devices such as an iPhone or Android phone to guide you to eagle viewing areas along the Lower Wisconsin River.
+The tour is broken into two sections, one for the upper portion of the Lower Wisconsin River and the other for the lower portion of the Lower Wisconsin River, with both tours starting at the Sauk-Prairie Area Chamber of Commerce in Sauk City, Wisconsin.
 Which tour should you take?
 Click on the “See the Eagle Roost Counts” button on this web page for eagle roost counts to see where the eagles are located.
-If more eagles are located ‘up river’ take the up river tour and vice versa.

 To take either tour, simply open a browser on your mobile device (Safari, Google, Firefox, or whatever you have).
 In the browser search bar enter the following exactly as it appears below: